Weird Portland United: Beer collaborations

 In 2023, Weird Portland United and Gigantic Brewing Company collaborated on a beer commemorating drag performer Darcelle XV (pictured in 2012), who also attended the first Weird Portland Gala in 2019.

-WPU collaborated with Portland Brewing in 2019 to help with the organization's launch; proceeds from Unipiper Hazy IPA sales benefitted WPU.
+WPU collaborated with Portland Brewing in 2019 to help with the organization's launch; proceeds from Unipiper Hazy IPA sales benefited WPU.

 The organization has collaborated with Gigantic Brewing Company several times.
 In 2023, WPU and Gigantic collaborated on the Darcelle Blonde IPA, a beer commemorating drag performer Darcelle XV.
 A release party hosted by Poison Waters was held at Darcelle XV Showplace.
 In 2024, a beer commemorating Mill Ends Park was released with "Portland's shortest parade" for "the world's smallest park".
 Proceed from sales of the Portland Elvis Gold Lager benefited local Elvis impersonator John "Elvis" Schroder after his home eviction.
 WPU and Gigantic also partnered on the Santa Clones Winter Warmer beer in 2024.
 The beer commemorates Santa Clones, an annual Christmas display by Chris Willis.

 Events

 Among the organization's fundraising events is the Weird Portland Gala.
 The first Weird Portland Gala and Costume Party was held at Polaris Hall in North Portland in 2019.
 Hundreds of people attended, including former mayor Bud Clark and Darcelle XV.

 WPU's first major public event, called Portland Weird Fest, was held at Oaks Amusement Park in 2024.
 The festival had activities for children, a beer garden, a costume contest, performance art, and vendors.
 The event was held at the same park in 2025.
 It featured a kids' rave and a chicken beauty contest.
+The 2026 event was held at Oaks Amusement Park on September 19 and included a beauty contest for chickens, an interpretive dance competition, live music, and a "rave" for children.

 Gigantic has also hosted WPU socials.